Capital Expenditure or CapEx is a business expenditure incurred as a result of the purchase of capital assets in an organization.

 A capital expenditure decision typically goes through multiple levels, especially when the investment is in millions of dollars.
 The CapEx process is typically initiated by the department seeking the investment and goes through approval paths involving Senior Managers and VPs of other departments such as IT, Procurement, and Finance before reaching the CEO for final approval.
 The process may also follow a smaller route based on the amount of the CapEx purchase.

-An automated and streamlined CapEx approval process can help provide transparency across different stakeholders and gives a clear picture to decision-makers to act on.
+An automated and streamlined CapEx approval process can help provide transparency across different stakeholders and give a clear picture to decision-makers to act on.

 An Example Scenario